adamosoftware/Delivery/README.md

+Note, as of 11/15/18, I no longer need a custom build task for DeployMaster because Jan Goyvaerts, maker of [DeployMaster](https://www.deploymaster.com) very kindly added my feature suggestion to accept the version number on the command line.

+Also, I've learned a lot about GitHub's Octokit API client library in the last 24 hours that answers many of my questions I had when I wrote this readme.

+---

 I've tinkered around with continuous deployment stuff for .NET desktop apps before with my [AzureDeploy](https://github.com/adamosoftware/AzureDeploy) project.
 That project built an installer and uploaded it to Azure blob storage every time the app version number increased.
 It also offered a client library for determining when a new installer version was available.
 I wanted to take another whack at this that would be easier to setup as well as add a step to create GitHub releases automatically as part of the release process.

 I considered something like AppVeyor, which I'm using on some other things already, and I like it a lot.
 However, AppVeyor is not free for private repositories, and I don't think it supports [DeployMaster](https://www.deploymaster.com/), the installer product I use.
 Furthermore, I wanted to keep using my local build environment, not for any strong reason other than it feels simpler.